vcheng19/CellSociety/DESIGN.md

 During the first stage, we will be sitting together to code the following:

-Virginia will work on the Simulation class, which is instantiated with a Grid object, and its step functions as well as write the extensible Cell class.
+*Virginia will work on the Simulation class, which is instantiated with a Grid object, and its step functions as well as write the extensible Cell class.
-Cody will set up the RuleEnforcer abstract class, write the rules/actions for the first extended Game of Life RuleEnforcer class.
+*Cody will set up the RuleEnforcer abstract class, write the rules/actions for the first extended Game of Life RuleEnforcer class.
-Carolyn will work on the initialization aspect of the simulation in this order the XMLReader the Initializer, Grid object pass in initialized Grid to the Simulation loop. (will depend on Virginia) We’ll make sure these parts work together, committing carefully.
+*Carolyn will work on the initialization aspect of the simulation in this order *the XMLReader
+  *the Initializer, Grid object
+  *pass in initialized Grid to the Simulation loop. (will depend on Virginia)

+We’ll make sure these parts work together, committing carefully.

 During the second stage, once we have all the parts required to get the program up and running, we’ll work this way:

 The team will divide up writing the extended Cell and RuleEnforcer classes that correspond to each specific simulation (there will be three remaining, so we’ll each take one).
 Since we will each be working off a working master copy for a generic simulation that works for Game of Life, we can work a bit more independently at that point.

-##Extending the project in Spring 2
+##Extending the project in Sprint 2

 We will reconvene to figure out how to work on this portion.